deepnetworkgmbh/adfToArm/README.md

     dotnet add package AzureDataFactory.CICD

-Either commands, from Package Manager Console or .NET Core CLI, will download and install AzureDataFactory.CICD and all required dependencies.
+Either command, from Package Manager Console or .NET Core CLI, will download and install AzureDataFactory.CICD and all required dependencies.

 Once the download is completed, you will get similar package folder: